 Affordable accommodation in the center

-1. Bucharest Old Town – Where to Stay for the First Time
+1. Old Town (incl.
+Lipscani) – where to stay for first timers

 May I welcome you to the heart of the Romanian capital?
-One of the best areas of Bucharest (hence, the most touristic too) where you directly peak into the soul of this charming and very vivid city.
-Check out this area carefully, as chances are, most of you will prefer to stay here.
+One of the best Bucharest neighborhoods (hence, the most touristic too) where you directly peak into the soul of this vivid city.
+Check out this charming area carefully, as chances are, most of you will prefer to stay here.

-Here you can find interesting shops, charming restaurants, pubs, clubs and every kind of place to stay in Bucharest from luxury hotels to cheap accommodations.
+Here you can find interesting shops, cool restaurants, pubs, clubs and every kind of place to stay in Bucharest from luxury hotels to cheap accommodations.
 I highly recommend booking your Bucharest, Old Town hotels in advance as most tourists prefer this area, so places sell out fast!

-NOTE: white the area is great for sightseeing and nightlife, if you are traveling as a family or just looking for a quiet place, do not book a stay directly in the main streets of the Old Town (the cobblestone ones) – it might be a bit too loud at night.
-Don’t worry, in this case I got you covered, just scroll a bit down!
+NOTE: While the Old Town is great for sightseeing and for its lively nightlife, if you are traveling as a family or just looking for a quiet place, do not book a stay directly in the main streets of the Old Town (the cobblestone ones) – it might be a bit too loud at night.
+Don’t worry, in this case, I got you covered, just scroll a bit down!

 Other accommodation options in the Old Town:

-2. Piata Unirii – Where to stay in Bucharest for NIghtlife
+2. Piata Unirii – the best place to stay in Bucharest for nightlife

-Sitting less than a mile (1 km) south of the Old Town, Piata Unirii might just be your 2nd option to stay in Bucharest because the Old Town is easily reachable from there by foot.
-The area might be mostly interesting for you because of the communist architecture and you will learn a lot about the communist period and Ceausescu’s era there.
+Sitting less than a mile (1 km) south of the Old Town, Piata Unirii might just be your 2nd best option to stay in Bucharest because the Old Town is easily reachable from here by foot.

 Well known for the lovely Sky Bar on top of the building with a wonderful view over Old Town Bucharest and the Unirii Square, Union Plaza Hotel is one of the finest places to stay at Piata Unirii.
-The rooms at the hotel are luxuriously furnished, with air conditioning and they are all soundproofed.
-The hotel is perfect for families and offers many facilities like, airport shuttle, free wifi, parking for the guests and few restaurants, bars.
+The rooms are luxuriously furnished, with air conditioning and they are all soundproofed.
+The hotel is perfect for families and offers many facilities like an airport shuttle, free wifi, parking for the guests, and a few restaurants, bars.

 Other accommodation options in Piata Unirii:

-Piata Romana is located 1 mile (2 km) north of the Old Town, and it’s the place where the most frequent and most important boulevards of the city meet (Bulevardul Magheru, Lascar Cartagiu and Dacia), so it is one of the busiest parts of Bucharest.
-By the way, this is also where people go when they want to protest, I even participated in one of those!
-You can find many interesting restaurants, cafes, less known historic buildings, cinemas, old churches and art galleries over there.
+Piata Romana is located 1 mile (2 km) north of the Old Town, and it’s the place where the most frequented and most important boulevards of the city meet (Bulevardul Magheru, Lascar Cartagiu, and Dacia), so it is one of the busiest parts of Bucharest.
+By the way, this is also the area where people usually go to protest.

-FUN FACT: The most bizarre metro station in Bucharest is also located here (called the same).
-In the original plans for the Bucharest underground system this station was not planned, so after the huge demand, it was later added.
+The most bizarre metro station in Bucharest, Romania is also located here (called the same).
+In the original plans for the Bucharest underground system, this station was not planned, so after the huge demand, it was later added.
 The project resulted in an asymmetrical metro station with very narrow platforms and small corridors separated by thick walls.

-One of the best stays in the city and definitively the best value for money.
-The Sheraton hotel has a very nice swimming pool, an exceptional gym and a spa center.
+One of the best hotels in Bucharest and definitively the best value for money.
+Sheraton hotel has a very nice swimming pool, an exceptional gym, and a spa center.
 It is famous for the Avalon and Benihana Japanese Steakhouse & Sushi Bar and the Centro Cakes, where they are making the most exquisite desserts in Bucharest.
 Definitely one of the best hotels in town!

 Other accommodation options in Piata Romana:

 P.S.
-If you decide on staying in Floreasca area/Dorobanti, please walk around Paris street, it has so many embassies and their architecture is just super beautiful, it is one of my favourite streets in Bucharest!
+If you decide on staying in the Floreasca area/Dorobanti, please walk around Paris street, it has so many embassies and their architecture is just super beautiful, it is one of my favorite streets in Bucharest, Romania!

 And here are the best hotels you can find in this area:

-5. Cotroceni – Where to Stay in on Budget
+5. Cotroceni – where to stay in Bucharest for families

 This is one of the best family hotels in Bucharest!
-It offers elegance and comfort with more than 400 deluxe rooms, 6 restaurants, a spa, a shopping gallery, and a casino.
+It offers elegance and comfort with more than 400 deluxe rooms, 6 restaurants, a shopping gallery, and a casino.
 Take advantage of the spa facilities and relax with a massage.